U.S. lawmakers blast Iran, wary of war, after Saudi oil attack

 “Iran should not underestimate the United States’ resolve,” he said.
 “Any attack against U.S. forces deployed abroad must be met with an overwhelming response - no targets are off the table.”

-Republican Senator Rand Paul, another member of the foreign relations panel, said on CNN that any attack on Iran would constitute a “needless escalation” of war.
+Republican Senator Rand Paul, another foreign relations committee member, said on CNN that any attack on Iran would constitute a “needless escalation” of war.

 Reporting by Patricia Zengerle; Editing by Sandra Maler